dmbarbour/glas/docs/GlasGUI.md

 ## Proposed API

-The proposed API:
+A proposed API:

         gui : UserAgent -> ()

-The 'gui' method calls back to the user both to render data and to ask for information including navigation variables, window sizes, feature support, preferences, etc. relevant to constructing a view.
-The application may write user agent variables, too, e.g. writing navigation variables would (upon commit) cause the user to view different resources in future transactions.
+The user calls the application 'gui' method, providing access to some callback methods.
+Through these callbacks, the application can both query the user agent (for preferences, authorization tokens, window sizes, URL-like navigation variables, etc.) and ask the user agent to present data to the user.
+In general, the application may also try to write user variables, which could apply upon commit.

+Exactly how a UserAgent is presented may vary based on language.
+It could be a first-class object in a language that supports this, or it could be a collection of algebraic effects.
+In any case, I'm hoping to avoid constructing intermediate documents with 'frames' for images or hierarchical documents that are filled by further requests.

-Under premise of user participation in transactions, we render aborted transactions.
-Further, we leverage aborted transactions as a basis for read-only views.
-Exactly what is rendered is left to the user agent, i.e. access to failed hierarchical transactions might only be visible in a debug view.
-We can render what-if scenarios by performing some other operations before rendering the GUI in an aborted transaction.
+Under premise of user participation in transactions, we will render aborted transactions.
+We can intentionally abort transactions intentionally as a basis for read-only views or effectful 'what if' computations within a transaction.
+Exactly what is rendered is left to the user agent.

-*Aside:* The proposed API also aims to localize input validation and avoid construction or parsing of large intermediate values.
-The user agent can directly operate on its internal abstract scene graph.

 ### Integration

 Implementation of the 'gui' interface is not limited to the toplevel application object.
 It could be implemented on arbitrary application components - perhaps even individual variables - to support live coding and debugging.
 We could even define 'gui' for RPC objects published to the registry.

 By default, we might render the toplevel application 'gui' using a runtime integrated user agent.
 In this case, ad-hoc access to that user agent should also be accessible through the runtime reflection API (perhaps `sys.refl.gui`).

+### Alternative APIs

+It is feasible to approach this more like HTTP, where the user requests a document view of a resource then might make further requests for graphics, hierarchical frames, and so on.
+This pushes more initiative to the user agent.

+It requires more construction and parsing of intermediate representations, and more naming of intermediate resources.
+Might revisit this if the proposed model doesn't work out.

 ## HTTP over GUI